aptos-labs/identity-connect-docs/packages/wallet-sdk/DOCS.md

 const icWalletClient = new ICWalletClient(walletInfo);
 ```

 The client needs to persist a state in order to keep track of connections.
-As placeholder, we are using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), but it’s highly recommended that the developer provides a custom implementation of state accessors in the constructor options.
+It's required to provide a custom implementation of state accessors in the constructor options.

 ```tsx
 import {